bsumme/BensSportsBookAppV2/README.md

 - `/api/team-names-snapshot`: walks upcoming events per sport and aggregates the participating team names.
 - `/api/player-names-snapshot`: inspects market outcome names (handy for player props) to seed a player/participant catalog.

+Each route mirrors the market snapshot logging flow and writes a human-readable log to the project root:

+- `LatestSnapshotSportNames.log` for sport metadata
+- `LatestSnapshotTeamNames.log` for collected team names
+- `LatestSnapshotPlayerNames.log` for discovered player-like outcome names

 Each route accepts the familiar snapshot parameters:

 - `hoursAhead` (default `48`): event lookahead window for team/player discovery.